 I sat down to write this post following my own recent experience with my local service since Emma was born.
-After becoming frustrated I posed a question on twitter and Facebook along the lines of ‘Has anyone ever withdrawn from the health visiting service’ and was surprised and dismayed with the responses I received.
+After becoming frustrated by my experiences, I posed a question on Twitter and Facebook along the lines of ‘Has anyone ever withdrawn from the health visiting service’ and was surprised and dismayed with the responses I received.

 Being out on a limb and taking an unusual position is challenging, however one of my favourite sayings in life is ‘If you stand for nothing, you’ll fall for anything’ and for me, my recent experiences have tested my own beliefs in what the service should be doing and has really affected me at home in terms of feeling anxious about the whole thing.
 This is not a good or healthy place to be in.

-This is in the context of Daniel being my first child and arriving early due to me having pre-eclampsia.
-Daniel was also extremely poorly in the first two weeks after birth and ended up back in hospital for for 3.5 days with one to one nursing care (they literally had a nurse staring at him in his incubator for 24 hours whilst they monitored loads of machines etc).
-It is absolutely not an exaggeration to say that had we not taken him into hospital when we did, both my husband and I believe Daniel would have died.
+This is in the context of Daniel being my first child and arriving early due to me having pre-three-minuteeclampsia.
+Daniel was also extremely poorly in the first two weeks after birth and ended up back in the hospital for 3.5 days with one to one nursing care (they literally had a nurse staring at him in his incubator for 24 hours whilst they monitored him with lots of machines etc).
+It is absolutely not an exaggeration to say that had we not taken him into the hospital when we did, both my husband and I believe Daniel would have died.

-Now I have Emma taking them both to clinic is challenging.
+Now I have Emma, taking them both to the clinic is challenging.
 I simply cannot keep a close eye on my boisterous and energetic toddler whilst undressing Emma and getting her ready to be weighed.
-At clinic there are lots of new babies and whilst Daniel wouldn’t purposely hurt them, there is a reality that at 20 months old he doesn’t understand how delicate newborns are.
+At the clinic there are lots of new babies and whilst Daniel wouldn’t purposely hurt them, there is a reality that at 20 months old he doesn’t understand how delicate newborns are.

 I’m a bad mother – I haven’t taken Emma to be weighed for six weeks.

-I was incensed when the text message I received Thursday afternoon suggested I was avoiding her calls – I wasn’t although I am now.
-With two under two I rarely have my phone to hand, and if I do Daniel usually wanders off with it to call Grandma!
-And in any case I simply cannot have a proper phone conversation with anyone whilst the children are around.
-When the kids are in bed, around 7pm that is when generally catch up on text and phone messages.
-As I’m sure my parents, sister in law, friends and cousins will tell you I am hopeless at replying.
-Its nothing personal, I just sometimes never seem to get round to it.
+I was incensed when the text message I received Thursday afternoon suggested I was avoiding her calls – I wasn’t, although I am now.
+With two under two I rarely have my phone to hand, and if I do Daniel usually wanders off with it to (pretend to) call Grandma!
+And in any case, I simply cannot have a proper phone conversation with anyone whilst the children are around.
+When the kids are in bed, around 7 pm that is when generally catch up on text and phone messages.
+As I’m sure my parents, sister in law, friends and cousins will tell you, I am hopeless at replying.
+It’s nothing personal, I just sometimes never seem to get round to it.

-The message from the HV also said she would pop in the next day at 12:30 to see me.
-An awful time to , choose as that’s usually lunch time then settling both children for a nap.
-In any event I already has plans on Friday to sort out my new glasses and couldn’t guarantee when I would be home.
+The message from the Health Visitor also said she would pop in the next day at 12:30 to see me.
+An awful time to choose as that’s usually lunchtime then settling both children for a nap.
+In any event, I already had plans on Friday to sort out my new glasses and couldn’t guarantee when I would be home.

-I took Emma to the clinic on Tuesday and will now be sending a letter to the local HV team and my GP to advise that I wish to withdraw from the local service, and should I have any problems I will access my GP, practice nurse of the HV team at the well baby clinic.
+I took Emma to the clinic on Tuesday and will now be sending a letter to the local Health Visitor team and my GP to advise that I wish to withdraw from the local service, and should I have any problems I will access my GP, practice nurse or the Health Visiting team at the well-baby clinic.

 What has been really interesting is that when I have posted stuff about this on Facebook and twitter a lot of people have replied with ‘ah, but they’re only doing their job’.
-That may be but it doesn’t mean that the job is right.
+That may well be the case, but it doesn’t mean that the job is right.